alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

     But it's not necessary and inconsistent with the biology.
 </div>

-From our view, applying SVD to $$XY^T$$ is so easy to understand - just capture the cell similarity across batches and don't need any other assumptions.
+From our view, applying SVD to $$XY^T$$ is very easy to understand - just capture the cell similarity across batches and don't need any other assumptions.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">